learningearnings/Mayhem/README.md

     bundle install
     rake db:drop db:create:all db:migrate db:test:clone test

+To start the Rails server

+    bundle exec rails server

 Run guard to run the tests as you develop:

     bundle exec guard